- Optimizely Web Experimentation

 How to create an A/B test

-How to create a multivariate experiment in Optimizely
+How to create a multivariate experiment in Optimizely Web Experimentation

-How to create a multi-page (funnel) experiment in Optimizely
+How to create a multi-page (funnel) experiment in Optimizely Web Experimentation

 A/B testing, also known as split testing, is a method of website optimization in which the conversion rates of two versions of a page—version A and version B—are compared to one another using live traffic.
 Site visitors are bucketed into one version or the other.

-The current version of a company's home page might have in-text calls to action, while the new version might eliminate most text, but include a new top bar advertising the latest product.
+The current version of a company's home page might have in-text calls to action, while the new version might eliminate most text but include a new top bar advertising the latest product.
 After enough visitors have been funneled to both pages, the number of clicks on each page's version of the call to action can be compared.

-Keeping the number of tracked variables small means these tests can deliver reliable data very quickly, as they do not require a large amount of traffic to run.
+Keeping the number of tracked variables small means these tests can deliver reliable data quickly, as they do not require a large amount of traffic.
 This is especially helpful if your site has a small number of daily visitors.
 Splitting traffic into more than three or four segments would make it hard to finish a test.
 In fact, A/B testing is so speedy and easy to interpret that some large sites use it as their primary testing method, running cycles of tests one after another rather than more complex multivariate tests.

 If you need information about how many different elements interact with one another, multivariate testing is the optimal approach!

 Multivariate testing uses the exact core mechanism as A/B testing but compares a higher number of variables and reveals more information about how these variables interact with one another.
 Think of it as multiple A/B tests layered on top of each other.

 As in an A/B test, traffic to a page is split between different design versions.
 Then, a multivariate test aims to measure the effectiveness each design combination has on the ultimate goal.